DevExpress/devextreme-reactive/packages/dx-react-datagrid-bootstrap3/README.md

 );
 ```

 Make sure that Bootstrap styles are linked to a page.
-If you have not yet configured a Bootstrap for your project, check the following link: http://getbootstrap.com/getting-started/#download.
+If you have not yet configured Bootstrap for your project, check the following link: http://getbootstrap.com/getting-started/#download.

 ## Getting started

-This repository contains templates and plugins with injected templates.
-These wrappers can be used instead of the ones from the original React DataGrid repository for your convenience.
+This repository contains standalone templates and templates integrated into plugins.
+For your convenience, these templates can be used instead of the ones contained in the original React DataGrid repository.

 See [demos](../dx-react-demos/README.md) for more information.

 ## Reference

-Package exposes plugins with injected templates.
+The package exposes plugins with integrated templates.
 Here the list of plugins:

 - [TableView](../dx-react-datagrid/docs/reference/table-view.md)
 - [TableHeaderRow](../dx-react-datagrid/docs/reference/table-header-row.md)
 - [TableSelection](../dx-react-datagrid/docs/reference/table-selection.md)